Edge Fitness offers free membership at pop-up vaccine clinic

-As the Green Mountain State inches closer to 80 percent of Vermonters vaccinated, every shot in the arm is another step toward normalcy.
+As Vermont inches closer to the goal of an 80 percent vaccination rate, every shot is another step toward lifting pandemic restrictions and a return to normalcy

+Antonio and Maria Martinez were first in line at a pop-up vaccine clinic Monday at the Edge Fitness Club in Williston, where people could get either the Pfizer or Johnson & Johnson vaccine.

 “We have so many youth programs, so many kids that come through here, we’re already seen as this place where youth and family come to,” he said.
 “So we thought this would be a good opportunity to help capture that market for the state and be able to help our members and the state reach that goal.”